moj-analytical-services/data-and-analytics-engineering-tech-radar/docs/Sample-leaflet.md

 ## What Are We Gaining from This Event?

+By bringing together the collective expertise of our engineers, we aim to:

+- Ensure our teams are on the same page regarding tools and technologies.
+- Keep up with emerging trends and assess their potential impact.
+- Encourage knowledge sharing across teams.
-We aim to gather diverse perspectives and expertise on current and emerging technologies from our engineers, and reflect the collective input in our GitHub Discussions for an accurate Tech Radar refresh.
+- Reflect our collective input in GitHub Discussions for an accurate Tech Radar refresh.

 ## What Will We Do After the Event?